JeanyDeVries/human-centered-design-2122/README.md

 https://user-images.githubusercontent.com/44086608/166654549-1cf3cb62-de08-47cf-b1bd-03b6edd8cc44.mp4

 Feedback about Eric:
-  - Eric is 49 years old and lives in Amsterdam-Zuid
+  - Eric is 49 years old and lives in Amsterdam-Zuid.
   - Loves reading, movies, games, music and going to nature.
-  - Eric uses Microsoft Edge, which in my case is perfect (my software is supported there)
+  - Eric uses Microsoft Edge, which in my case is perfect (my software is supported there).
   - Eric has full control over his muscles, they only got deformed because some muscles were stronger than the other.
   - Selecting using the mouse and mousepad went well, but his friend cannot so we need to make it possible without using the mouse.

 Feedback about product:
   - Buttons to start recording is a bit unuser friendly.
 It needs a lot of actions and can be a bit frustrating.
 Maybe start listening at the start and have an option to turn of the recording.
- - Searching words in the text could be a nice option
+ - Searching words in the text could be a nice option.
   - Copy from...to...end is great.
 You don't have to select a long text yourself.
   - A chrome extension is very handy.
   - A way to change text when copying would be a great feature as well.

 ### Week 2 <a name="2">

+Improvements from week 1:
+  - I replaced the copy/paste buttons with a record check button option.
+  - The recording starts when you open the site and using the check button, can be disabled again.
+  - I made an option to select one word from the text (not perfect yet)

 https://user-images.githubusercontent.com/44086608/166654577-69ba5651-bc74-47ab-9673-918c5a8d153c.mp4

 Feedback about Eric:
+  - He likes D&D.
+  - He can use both buttons from the mouse.

 Feedback about product:

-kan links en rechts indrukken op de muis, ookal heeft die geen vingers.
-Gaat vrij soepel.
-Vriendin waar de casus voor is kan maar 1 knop drukken.
-Ze is sepastisch en kan met weinig precisie klikken.
-Dus elke keer heen en weer met de muis is onhandig.
-Kost veel tijd en frustraties.
-Liefst zo min mogelijk knoppen gebruik.
-Veel gebeurt via spraak.
-Scrollen is best moeilijk.
-Misschien via spraakopname naar het woord gaan.
-Vermijd scrollen.
-Soort zoekfunctie.
-Dungeons and dragons vind die leuk
-Volgende en vorige invoegen..?

-feedback testing:
-maak aan van microfoon duidelijk plus instructies duidelijker via een knop of iets dergelijks.
-Laat zien dat de microfoon aanstat en dat er geluisterd wordt (misschien ook microfoon uitstaan uit).
-Werkte niet op mac...?
-Geef feedback met wat je kopieert en wat er fout gaat!
-Als je kopieert/selecteert dat je kan zien wat je hebt.
-Denk door de background weinig focus op dingen, toch maar weer terug naar simpel?
+  - Make it clear that when you open the site, you are being recorded.
+  - Make it clear what you are saying and if it goes correctly (add pop-ups..?)
+  - If something goes wrong with the command, add a pop-up saying it went wrong.
+  - The instruction were pretty unclear, maybe let it popout using brighter colors.
+  - the microphone color when it was on was pretty unclear, change it to green.
+  - Something Lisanne had, was adding a next or previous when there are multiple words in the text. (add it when I have time left)

+The feedback that I think is most important, is making clear to the user what is happening with the commands.
+Make it clear what he is saying and if something went wrong.

 ### Week 3 <a name="3">